DevOps-Playground-CM/scripts/ubuntu-installation/README.md

 __________________________________________________________________________________________________________________________________

 Introdution: Do you know that automating a process can help ease work by reducing the time that the work was suppose to be done and also avoiding errors.
-This file will help explain how this
+This file will help explain how this "Ubuntu installation script" will be used to install Jenkins on an Ubuntu sever and everything you will need to carrry out the automation process.
-> Ubuntu installation script